e271828e/Flight.jl/docs/notes/design/framework_spec.md

 it dead for the heartbeat and consults `should_abort`; [claims](#g-claim) and [roster](#g-roster) entry persist to run end (the freeze, [§9.3][s9-3]).
 [§10.4][s10-4](6) is literally "the task body returned."
-The GUI implements the same contract; the framework calls its `loop` inline on the [calling task](#g-calling-task) instead of spawning (the pinning, [§9.1][s9-1]).
+The GUI implements the same authoring contract; the framework calls its `loop` inline on the [calling task](#g-calling-task) instead of spawning (the pinning, [§9.1][s9-1]).